If you’re even vaguely familiar with positive reinforcement training, at some point you have received the advice to ignore unwanted behavior.

 One simple thing we can do is to make sure our dogs have a big, fat repertoire of other, frequently and recently reinforced behaviors to call upon.
 We know that animals, when they have a choice, tend to allocate their behavior in direct proportion to how much reinforcement those behaviors have received in the past.
 Teaching simple but acceptable behaviors and reinforcing them regularly in a variety of contexts will make it more likely that the dog will go to one of these when another behavior isn’t working.
 Orienting to the handler, sitting, lying down, and settling on a mat or bed are behaviors that a dog can offer in many situations to the delight of their humans.

 Here's a quick video of Horton—a dog with a history of barking long and loudly at humans who are holding food without giving him any.
 (He's also pictured at the top of this post.)
 Trying to ignore him failed, and may have contributed to the development of this persistent behavior in the first place.
-But here he is choosing to lie down (without being "redirected" or even cued) instead because he has recently had a ton of reinforcement for doing so.
+But here he is choosing to lie down (without being explicitly "redirected") instead because he has recently had a ton of reinforcement for doing so.

 To help give your dog lots of good alternatives, pay attention to all the acceptable behavior you don’t explicitly teach or ask for.
 Many times behaviors we like are happening right in front of our noses, while we’re absorbed in something else.
 Meanwhile, behaviors we don’t like rarely fail to get our attention.
 The dog walks on a loose lead near us for five steps—a completely unreinforcing activity by many dogs’ standards—then pulls ahead, which is when we call him back for a treat.
 What behavior is he probably going to do more of?
 If instead we notice and give a treat for those five steps, we will get more like them.
 When the dog pulls ahead, we don’t go along—but should the dog check in of his own accord, we have something else we can reinforce.